zaandahl/mewc/vignette.md

 ## Setup the Environment

-1. Provision a Nectar A100 GPU cloud instance or use your local GPU machine.
+1. Provision a cloud instance with an A100 GPU, such as those available through the Nectar Cloud for Australian academics or via global providers like AWS, or use your local GPU machine.
 Scripts for Nectar cloud setup can be found at [MEWC Infrastructure](https://github.com/zaandahl/mewc-infrastructure).

 ## A Note About Running Docker as Root
 By default the Docker daemon always runs as the root user.
 If you are using the Nectar cloud, this is not a problem as you can use the following command to become root: